spotinst/help/src/docs/ocean/cluster-overview-tab.md

 In the context of autoscaling, bin packing savings are calculated based on the vCPU, memory, and GPU resources of the nodes that have been [Scaled Down](https://docs.spot.io/ocean/features/scaling-kubernetes?id=scale-down) by the Ocean Autoscaler.
 Once a minute, Ocean simulates whether any running pods can be moved to other nodes within the cluster.
 If so, Ocean drains those nodes to ensure continuous infrastructure optimization and increased cloud savings.

-This process ensures high resource utilization, reducing the number of nodes required and consequently, the overall cost.
+This process ensures high resource utilization, reducing the number of nodes required and the overall cost.
 You can see how much you're saving through this efficient resource allocation.

 To view these savings, click the **Bin Packing** tab (unless already displayed).